RTIInternational/SMART/smart-docs/docs/tutorial-new-project.rst

 	A database connection can be set up or removed any time after the project has been created by going to the :ref:`update` page.

-Below is an example of setting up a database connection, for our Cat projects, we will not be setting up a connection.
+Below is an example of setting up a database connection.
+For our Cat projects, we will not be setting up a connection.

 |project-database-connection|

 The fields for a database connection are:

-* Host/Sever: Place the database is hosted.
+* **Host/Sever**: Place the database is hosted.
-* Database Name: Name of the specific database to connect to.
+* **Database Name**: Name of the specific database to connect to.
-* Username and Password: Credentials for a user that is authorized to connect to the database.
-(NOTE: for security reasons this information is not saved to the SMART internal database.)
+* **Username and Password**: Credentials for a user that is authorized to connect to the database.
+(NOTE: for security reasons this information is not saved to the SMART internal database).
-* Port: The port to connect through.
+* **Port**: The port to connect through.
-* Driver Type: This is the driver needed to connect to the database.
+* **Driver Type**: The driver needed to connect to the database.
 Currently only MS SQL is supported.

 **Ingest**

-This section of the form is needed to set up which table and schema data should be pulled from into SMART.
+This section of the form is needed to set up which table and schema data should be pulled into SMART.
 The layout of this data uses the same rules as a regular data file upload.

 *Scheduled Ingest:* If this button is checked, then SMART will add this project to the list of projects that will pull in new data from the indicated tables whenever the management command `ingest_database_data` is used.
 This will allow a server admin to set up re-occuring pulls through a service like cron.
 See the README in the `envs/prod` folder on the repository for more information.

 **Export**

 This section of the form is needed to set up the table and schema where labeled data should be exported.
-These exports contain the same fields which show up when someone downloads the labeled data on the details or project list page.
+These exports contain the same fields which show up when someone downloads the labeled data on the Details or Project list page.

 *Scheduled Export:* Just like scheduled ingest, SMART allows projects to set up scheduled export through the `export_database_data` management command.

 *Exporting only validated data:* This checkbox affects if un-validated labeled data will be included in database exports.
 Labeled data can be validated in the :ref:`annotationpage` through the history table or the "IRR | Requires Adjudication" tab.
 Resolved IRR data is automatically considered validated.
 By default, database exports will include all labeled data.

 Upload Data